jevansbio/net2blend/README.md

 - place the import_net.py file in your blender addon folder.
 Install using the addons menu - it'll be under the name "Import network".
 This will add an "import network" panel under the "tools" category in the sidebar.

 - Run the R function using an igraph object and other parameters as detailed below - this will export and edge csv and a vertex csv.

-Then just select these files in the Blender panel and click "import network".
+-Then just select these files in the Blender panel and click "import network".
 Your network objects should appear (depending on the coordinates it might not be in view).

+-Alternatively you can point blender to a folder of networks

 ## Changelog:

+17/07/20 - Added the following features:
+- Changed the position of interface in Blender.
+Import network now has its own tab instead of being hidden in "tools".
+- Added the ability to import entire folders of networks at set frame intervals.
+- Added ability to animate line dashes.
+Still only visible in cycles renderer unfortunatley.
+- Added ability to animate whether an edge is curved or not
+- Completely changed how dashed edges work.
+Previously the material would completely break when an edge was at a certain angle.
+- Exposed arguments for how much to offset 2d edges.
+- Quite a few bugfixes.

 26/06/20 - Added the following features: